borea17/efficient_rl/README.md

 #### Dissertation Results (p.49)

 The dissertation results align with the reimplementation results.
+Clearly, DOOR<sub><font size="4">max</font></sub> outperfroms the other algorithms in terms of sample-efficiency.

 For the differences in *Q-Learning* and the values in brackets, refer to
 2) of [Differences between Reimplementation and Diuk](https://github.com/borea17/efficient_rl/#differences-between-reimplementation-and-diuk).

 The results were obtained on a lenovo thinkpad yoga 260 (i7-6500 CPU